 We’re now in the third week of Artichoke’s School of Furniture.
-The free course is an initiative launched by us and with help from the Kings of Wessex Academy, and the aim is to introduce local children to our craft and to teach them some basic fundamentals of working with hand tools.
-If we can inspire any of them to consider craft as a career, then we’ve succeeded.
+The free course is an initiative launched by Artichoke with help from the Kings of Wessex Academy.
+Our aim is to introduce local teenagers to our craft and to teach them some basic fundamentals of working with hand tools.

 We’d like to pass what we’re learning onto other makers, and perhaps inspire them to start their own free course too.
 If you’re a cabinet maker and you want to find out more about how Artichoke’s course was modelled, do get in contact with email@example.com.
-We’d be happy to share what we’re learning with you.
+We’d be happy to share what we’ve learned with you.

-One architectural style we find particularly beguiling is the Elizabethan country house.
-Our first major country house project, over 20 years ago, was Parnham House in Dorset, one of Britain’s finest examples of Elizabethan English country house architecture.
-We were commissioned by the owners to design various rooms including both kitchens, his private dressing room and a minstrell’s gallery, all also made in our own workshops in Somerset.
-With great sadness the house was horrendously damaged by fire in 2018 and it is now on the market.
+One architectural style we find particularly enchanting is the Elizabethan country house.
+Our first major country house project, over 20 years ago, was Parnham House in Dorset, one of Britain’s finest examples of Elizabethan architecture.
+We were commissioned by the owners to design various rooms including both kitchens, a private dressing room and a minstrell’s gallery, all made in our workshops in Somerset.
+With great sadness, the house was extensively damaged by fire in 2018 and it is now on the market.

 Elizabethan Country House Architecture

 The Elizabethan period (1560-1600) was a period of design transition in architecture.
-England’s understanding of the Italian Renaissance was just coming to the fore, spurned on by Henry VIII’s numerous contacts with Italy before breaking with Rome.
+England’s understanding of the Italian Renaissance was just coming to the forefront, spurned on by Henry VIII’s numerous contacts with Italy before breaking with Rome.
 When Elizabeth took up her reign, the country’s economy started to improve following years of recklessness from Henry.
-A focus back to farming put larger sums of money into wider groups of people, and a domestic building boom began.
+A focus back into farming created more money for wider groups of people across England, and a domestic building boom began.
 Many smaller houses were built and many larger manors were created, often through remodelling of earlier Tudor or Medieval homes.

-An early introduction to, and naive understanding of Italian Renaissance architecture was fused with England’s already well established Gothic architecture with a little Dutch influence thrown in for good measure.
-This opulent mixture was brilliantly interpreted by England’s extraordinary craftsmen who elevated this new hybrid style to stunning levels of romantic architectural detailing.
+An early introduction to Italian Renaissance architecture was fused with England’s already well established Gothic architecture, alongside a little Dutch influence.
+This opulent mixture was brilliantly interpreted by English craftsmen who elevated this new hybrid style to stunning levels of romantic architectural detailing.

 Creating a Design Backstory

 This kaleidoscope of detail presents a challenge to joinery designers like Artichoke.
-You cannot compete with this sort of detail, and domesticity as we know it today simply didn’t exist.
+It is difficult to compete with it.
+In the Elizabethan era, domesticity as we know it today, simply didn’t exist.

 For Parnham House we created a strategy, giving the furniture we designed the backstory of an Edwardian interior facelift.
 The kitchen design took on detail from the medieval and Tudor periods, albeit with a Edwardian twist.
 This approach was heavily influenced by Edwin Lutyens who took a similar approach with many of his buildings which are often Edwardian takes of medieval architecture.

-The backstory is a great way to contextualise and harmonise design in an imposing period building, particularly a pre Georgian one when domestic rooms didn’t exist.
-A backstory gives design a single direction and stops design creep, ensuring the end result is sympathetic, elegant and above all for an Elizabethan house, deferent.
+The backstory is a great way to contextualise and harmonise design in an imposing period building, particularly pre Georgian designs, where domestic rooms didn’t exist.
+A backstory gives design a single direction, ensuring the end result is sympathetic, elegant and above all for an Elizabethan house, deferent.

 Country Life magazine has listed Artichoke among the best craftspeople in Britain as part of its annual Country Life Top 100 Country House specialists review.
 This is the second year Artichoke has been listed.